JunyYan/Bottom-re-detection-of-multibeam-echosounders-at-high-incidence-angles/README.md

 jun.yan@ahu.edu.cn

 ## License
 Copyright (C) 2026 Jun Yan.
-This program is free software.
+This program is free software under the terms of the Apache-2.0 license.